 Vastu Shastra comes from the same ancient Hindu scripture as yoga, meditation, and the first medicine, Ayurveda, come from.
 It is thousands of years old and predates any other known written information pertaining to all things that exist within our world, from astronomy to music to healing.
-The application of the ancient Vastu science is timeless and trusted.
+The application of ancient Vastu science is timeless and trusted.
 Nowadays Vastu is gaining its popularity not only in the Indian subcontinent but also in the west.
 As urbanization is growing rapidly, people are demanding to have their house built according to the Vastu requirements.
 So, What is Vastu?
 Is Vastu Science Or Superstition?

-In Sanskrit, vastu means “dwelling” and Shastra means “Science”.
+In Sanskrit, Vastu means “dwelling” and Shastra means “Science”.
 Originated from traditional Hindu ideology, Vastu Science is based on integrating nature with architecture and Hindu belief.
 Vastu Shastra not only deals with the architectural layout of the building, but also for temples, cities, gardens, business, roads, waterworks, and other civil infrastructures works.
-The core feature of Vastu is the Vastu Purus Mandala and incorporates position of bodily and supernatural forces.
+The core feature of Vastu is the Vastu Purus Mandala and incorporates the position of bodily and supernatural forces.
 In Vastupurush mandala, each square is allocated for each god and is suited for a particular purpose in the house.

 Vastu suggests house should be square or, rectangular shaped and should be symmetric, which allows maximum positive energy flow.
 Regular shape building is considered safer from the earthquake and also load distribution is proportional from a structural engineering perspective.